 Duty of Candour

 The Being Open principles and ethical duty of openness apply to all incidents and any failure in care or treatment.
 The Duty of Candour applies to incidents whereby moderate harm, significant harm or death has occurred.
 Of course this is very unlikely to happen in the surroundings of a physiotherapy clinic, and fortunately, since 2000 we have never had a case of a patient suffering moderate harm or worse as a result of physiotherapy treatment or rehabilitation.
-However, we follow the principles of Duty of Candour and you can read our Duty of Candour policy here.
+However, we follow the principles of Duty of Candour and you can request a copy of our Duty of Candour Policy by emailing Lorraine Carey, Group Practice Manager.